Update as of 5th May 2022

 The trial is initially only based in Perth Western Australia with a target of around 120 participants.
 It is not yet known if there are any plans to expand locations in subsequent phases or parts of the trial.
-It also appears they are trialling the use of a capsule based drug and another delivery method as yet unknown, the clinical trial only mentions “Oral Solution” so it isn’t an injection.
+It also appears they are trialling the use of a capsule-based drug and another delivery method as yet unknown; the clinical trial only mentions “Oral Solution”, so it isn’t an injection.
 Read more at ClinicalTrials.gov using the identifier NCT03936166.
 This trial is now complete.

 This is not the first somatostatin receptor-based product in the pipeline, please also check out my article about Somatostatin Analogues and Delivery Mechanisms in the pipeline – click here.